20 killed in lightning strikes in Bengal | Science-Environment

 At least 20 persons were killed in lightning strikes in three districts of south Bengal on Monday, a state disaster management official said.

-Nine persons died in Murshidabad, nine persons were killed in Hooghly and two others lost their lives in Purba Medinipur district, the official said.
+Nine people died each in Murshidabad and Hooghly districts and two their lives in the Purba Medinipur district, the official said.

-Three more persons were also injured in lightning strikes in the Murshidabad district and were admitted to the Jangipur hospital for treatment, he said.
+Three more persons were injured in lightning strikes in the Murshidabad district and were admitted to the Jangipur hospital, he said.

-The districts of south Bengal, including Kolkata, received heavy thunder showers since afternoon, which the weather office said were pre-monsoon rains.
+Prime Minister Narendra Modi condoled the deaths and approved an ex-gratia of Rs 2 lakh each for the next of kin of those killed and Rs 50,000 for the injured.

+In a tweet, Modi said, ''My thoughts are with all those who lost their near and dear ones due to lightning in parts of West Bengal.
+May the injured recover at the earliest.''
+The Prime Minister's Office said in a tweet, ''PM @narendramodi has approved an ex-gratia of Rs.
+2 lakh each from the PMNRF for the next of kin of those who have lost their lives due to lightning in various parts of West Bengal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)